 I founded The BioContinuum Group in 1993 after 15 years in healthcare advertising, communications, and medical education.
-In 1993 the vision and goal was clear, identify communications and educational strategies and match them to tactical programs that change behavior and improve patient care.
-Those goals remain in place today, what has changed are the elements that make up this new and dynamic market place.
+In 1993 the vision was clear, identify communications and educational strategies and match them to tactical programs that change behavior and improve patient care.
+And it remains in place today, what has changed are the elements that drive this new and dynamic market place.

-- Communications, advertising, marketing, and education can be improved by applying principles of adult learning
+- Communications, advertising, marketing, and education can be improved by applying principles of adult learning.
+Adult learning speaks directly to the problems learners want to solve.

-- Social and affect are the fundamental priciples in learning
+- Social (interaction with other learners) and affect are the fundamental principles in learning.
+Sharing experiences between learners improves knowledge.

-- In healthcare the smallest discreet functional environment for learning is the HCP and the patient
+- In healthcare the smallest functional environment for learning is the HCP and the patient

-My vision and belief remains consistent, you can’t succeed without measurable goals, a simple clear strategy based on a kernel of insight.
+You can’t succeed without measurable goals driven by a simple clear strategy based on a kernel of insight.
 That is the bedrock of any communications plan or educational program.
 What do you want to do, how will you do it, and are you solving a problem?

 When you apply principles of adult learning to an appropriate strategy you improve the ability to achieve your communications and educational goals because you’ve created a receptive and ready audience.

 Learning takes place within our consciousness.
 It is an action based on a need--a problem to solve.
-It requires us to be actively engaged in learning behavior.
+It requires humans to be actively engaged in learning behavior.

 Learning begins when adults face a problem.
 A problem demands a solution.
 At that point we become affective, driven to learn.
 Receptors in our brain open to accept new information.
 We add what we’ve learning to our current compendium of knowledge.
 Our consciousness changes with new knowledge/experience because we’ve reflected on it and apply it to new behavior or decisions.
 This is a problem-centric solution to product and service communications and marketing.